-The School Rep, as the Picket Supervisor, will ask all members to mount a picket on the strike day.
-If the workplace will be closed as a result of the strike action and it is judged that efforts should be focused elsewhere, the Branch may decide against mounting a picket in some cases and to carry out alternative collective actions as outlined earlier in this advice.
+The School Rep, as the Picket Supervisor, will ask all members to mount a picket on the strike day, unless the workplace will be closed as a result of the strike action and it is judged that efforts should be focused elsewhere.
 Any picket should run from 7.30am (or earlier if the Branch wishes) until 10.00 am.